accessibility-luxembourg/accessibilite.public.lu/content/en/mentions-legales.md

 You can deactivate cookies at any time.

-If you wish to delete the cookies stored on your terminal and set your browser to refuse them, you can do so via your browser preferences.
+If you wish to delete the cookies stored on your device and set your browser to refuse them, you can do so via your browser preferences.

 These navigation options relating to cookies are usually found in the "Options", "Tools" or "Preferences" menus of the browser you are using to access this site.